rachel-mc/fox_glmm/README.md

 Yoccoz, N.G., Nichols, J.D., Boulinier, T. (2001) Monitoring of biological diversity in space and time.
 Trends in Ecology and Evolution, 16(8), 446-453.

+I acquired expertise in the theory and implementation of generalized linear mixed models, as well as applied knowledge in ecology and wildlife management.

 My role involved:
 1. Independent study of GLMM theory and implementation using R;
 2. Practical work with a dataset on the abundance of different species of medium and large mammals observed using camera traps in Japan;